plone/training/mastering_plone/roadmap.rst

 Todo
 ----

-Todos are managed as issues in the `github-reposiory <https://github.com/plone/training/issues>`_
+Todos are managed as issues in the `GitHub repository <https://github.com/plone/training/issues>`_